vish-kancharla/vish-kancharla.github.io/content/_index.md

 +++
 +++

 # 👋 Hey

 <div class="home-container">

   <div class="home-content">

-I'm Vishal.
-I am a Master of Science in Computer Science student at [University of Minnesota](https://cse.umn.edu/cs).
-Before starting my masters, I worked for a couple of years at [Cisco](https://www.cisco.com/), where I developed tools that automated several operational tasks on Oracle databases which helped our team in scaling up tehe number of databases we managed.
-During my master's studies, I am concentrating on Machine Learning.
+I'm Vishal, currently nerding out on my Master of Science in Computer Science at the [University of Minnesota](https://cse.umn.edu/cs).
+Before my masters, I spent a couple years at [Cisco](https://www.cisco.com/) where I built automation tools that automated Oracle database tasks - these tools helped scale the number of databases under our management.
+These days, I'm diving into Machine Learning, with a focus on Graph Neural Networks.
+But from time to time I also have fun exploring all the different corners of CS 😄!

+If you'd like to get in contact, [send me an email](mailto:vishalkancharla1234@gmail.com).

 </div>

+## Recent Posts: